touchdownnation/DL_hive/README.md

 DDL Operations

 Creating Hive Tables
-  hive> CREATE TABLE pokes (foo INT, bar STRING);
 creates a table called pokes with two columns, the first being an integer and the other a string.

     hive> CREATE TABLE invites (foo INT, bar STRING) PARTITIONED BY (ds STRING);

+For more information about the Compose file, see the https://cwiki.apache.org/confluence/display/Hive/GettingStarted

+    hive> CREATE TABLE pokes (foo INT, bar STRING);
+    hive> CREATE TABLE invites (foo INT, bar STRING) PARTITIONED BY (ds STRING);

  creates a table called invites with two columns and a partition column called ds.
 The partition column is a virtual column.
 It is not part of the data itself but  is derived from the partition that a particular dataset is loaded into.

  By default, tables are assumed to be of text input format and the delimiters are assumed to be ^A(ctrl-a).
  Browsing through Tables

     hive> SHOW TABLES;

 lists all the tables.

     hive> SHOW TABLES '.*s';

  lists all the table that end with 's'.
 The pattern matching follows Java regular expressions.
 Check out this link for documentation  http://java.sun.com/javase/6/docs/api/java/util/regex/Pattern.html.

+ shows the list of columns.

     hive> DESCRIBE invites;
-shows the list of columns.

  Altering and Dropping Tables
  Table names can be changed and columns can be added or replaced:

       hive> ALTER TABLE events RENAME TO 3koobecaf;
       hive> ALTER TABLE pokes ADD COLUMNS (new_col INT);
       hive> ALTER TABLE invites ADD COLUMNS (new_col2 INT COMMENT 'a comment');
       hive> ALTER TABLE invites REPLACE COLUMNS (foo INT, bar STRING, baz INT COMMENT 'baz replaces new_col2');

  Note that REPLACE COLUMNS replaces all existing columns and only changes the table's schema, not the data.
 The table must use a native SerDe.
 REPLACE COLUMNS can also be used to drop columns from the table's schema:

   hive> ALTER TABLE invites REPLACE COLUMNS (foo INT COMMENT 'only keep the first column');
 Dropping tables: